Nioh 3: How to Change Appearance – Mirror Unlock and Code Status

 Equipment Appearance

-This sounds like the fashion or transmog-style layer.
-In practical terms, use it when your character’s face is fine but your armor silhouette, helmet display, or visual gear combination is not.
-If you change your face and still hate how the character looks in combat, the issue may be here rather than in the creator.
+This is the transmog layer.
+Use it when your face is fine but your armor silhouette, helmet display, or gear combination is not.
+If you re-edit your face and the character still looks wrong in combat, the problem is usually here — armor and helmets can completely overpower the face you just set.

 Transform